Phoenix Vehicular Manslaughter Lawyer

-Unlike other states, Arizona has no “vehicular homicide” law to cover unlawful killings related to driving.
-However, an Arizona resident may be prosecuted according to homicide laws in the state if they cause another person’s death while driving.
+Unlike other states, Arizona has no specific “vehicular homicide” law that addresses unlawful killings related to driving.
+However, an Arizona resident can still be prosecuted with a manslaughter charge under ARS 13-1103 if they cause another person’s death while driving.

-• Certain crimes, such as driving under the influence, may also come with a manslaughter charge if your actions cause someone’s death
+• Certain crimes, such as driving under the influence, may also come with a manslaughter charge if your actions cause someone’s death.

+According to Arizona manslaughter laws, a person has committed manslaughter if they’ve recklessly caused another person to die or knowingly assisted in someone else’s suicide.
+Manslaughter can also mean committing second degree murder in the heat of passion or an unexpected quarrel, and recklessly or knowingly causing an unborn child’s death by injuring the mother.
 You may get a vehicular manslaughter charge in Arizona if the state believes that you (the driver) recklessly caused another person’s death.
 It must prove that you were aware or should have known about and decided to disregard the risks involved and did not behave as a “reasonable person” should have in the situation.

 Motor Vehicle-Related Manslaughter Crimes